ChristopherJamesN/sports-news-feed/README.md

 ## Usage

-Run `bundle install`, `npm install` and `rake start`.
+Run `bundle install`, `cd client && npm install` and `cd .. && rake start`.
 You should be automatically directed to the appropriate location in your browser to interact with the application.

 ## Deployment